epfl-lasa/coupled-dynamical-systems/README.md

 ```
 https://bitbucket.org/khansari/seds
 ```
-You can find it in SEDS/Extensions/CDSv1.
-Here you can find the code to learn the GMM parameters which are fed to CDSExecution class.
+You can find it in SEDS/Extensions/CDSv1, where the GMM parameters of each dynamical systems are stored.
+These are then fed to CDSExecution class.